-Significant changes to federal and state laws, changes in the interpretation or application of such laws by regulators, and/ or the enactment of new legislation or adoption of new regulations could (i) materially impact the profitability of our business, the value of assets we hold, or the value of collateral available for our loans; (ii) require changes to our business practices; (iii) force us to discontinue certain businesses lines; and/or (iv) otherwise expose us to additional costs, taxes, liabilities, enforcement actions and reputational risk.
+Significant changes to federal and state laws, changes in the interpretation or application of such laws by regulators, and/ or the enactment of new legislation or adoption of new regulations could (i) materially impact the profitability of our business, the value of assets we hold, or the value of collateral available for our loans; (ii) require changes to our business practices; (iii) force us to discontinue certain business lines; and/or (iv) otherwise expose us to additional costs, taxes, liabilities, enforcement actions and reputational risk.
 The likelihood, timing and scope of any such change of law, and the impact that any such change may have on us, are impossible to determine with any certainty.
+However, a change in Presidential administration, as occurred January 20, 2025, increases the likelihood of such changes.
+In particular, the Trump administration has signaled in its first weeks that it will continue to focus on the level of government oversight of financial institutions.